CloudEngineHub/Morpheus-Hardware/README.md

 <img src="media/mouth_17.jpg" alt="teaser_1" height="600"/>

+Different from the upper lip, another mouth_threaded_pin with ball of spherical hinge is install on the mouth_six-bar_mechanism_with_spherical_hinge.

 <img src="media/mouth_18.jpg" alt="teaser_1" height="600"/>

+One rod with ball hinge on both sides connects the mouth_six-bar_mechanism_with_spherical_hinge and the extended rod.

 <img src="media/mouth_19.jpg" alt="teaser_1" height="600"/>

+The mouth_baseplate_for_teeth is fixed on the jaw.

 <img src="media/mouth_20.jpg" alt="teaser_1" height="600"/>

+The lower teeth is then installed on the jaw.

 <img src="media/mouth_21.jpg" alt="teaser_1" height="600"/>

+The upper teeth is installed on the bottom of the mouth_baseplate.

 <img src="media/mouth_22.jpg" alt="teaser_1" height="600"/>

+The mouth_shaft_flange is placed on the half-hole of the mouth_baseplate.
+The cap is installed on the half-hole to locate the shaft.
+A crank of 45mm is connected with the motor on the mouth_slide_rail_mounting_plate, and the other end connected with jaw.
+A long rod connects the mouth_shaft_flange and jaw, forming a five-bar mechanism.

 <img src="media/mouth_23.jpg" alt="teaser_1" height="600"/>

 <img src="media/mouth_24.jpg" alt="teaser_1" height="600"/>